China's Xi touts more than $64 billion in Belt and Road deals

 Xi said market principles will apply in all Belt and Road cooperation projects and that his signature initiative to recreate the old Silk Road joining China with Asia and Europe will deliver green and high-quality development.

-“More and more friends and partners will join in Belt and Road cooperation,” Xi said in his closing remarks.
+“More and more friends and partners will join in Belt and Road cooperation,” he said in his closing remarks.
 “The cooperation will enjoy higher quality and brighter prospects.”

+Xi and other top Chinese officials repeatedly sought to reassure partners and potential participants this week that Beijing does not intend to saddle them with high debts and wants BRI to benefit all parties involved.

+A joint communique issued at the conclusion of the summit said that leaders had agreed to project financing that respects global debt goals and promotes green growth, in line with a draft seen by Reuters last week.

 Data from Refinitiv shows the total value of projects in the scheme stands at $3.67 trillion, spanning countries in Asia, Europe, Africa, Oceania and South America.

-Some partner nations have complained about the high cost of projects of BRI, which was launched in 2013, while some western governments view it as a means to spread Chinese influence abroad, saddling poor countries with unsustainable debt.
+Some partner nations have complained about the high cost of projects of BRI, which was launched in 2013, while some western governments view it as a means to spread Chinese influence abroad, leaving poor countries with unsustainable debt.

-China said this week it will establish a framework on debt sustainability to “prevent and resolve debt risks” as part of its efforts to allay such fears.
+China said this week it would establish a framework on debt sustainability to “prevent and resolve debt risks” as part of its efforts to allay such fears.

 While most Belt and Road projects are continuing as planned, some have been caught up by changes in government in countries such as Malaysia and the Maldives.

-China’s state asset regulator said on Friday that at least 17 central government-owned firms, including companies such as China Railway Construction Corp and Mengniu Dairy, signed deals at the Belt and Road forum.
+Xi did not elaborate on the types of deals signed this week.
+But on Friday China’s state asset regulator said that at least 17 central government-owned firms, including companies such as China Railway Construction Corp and Mengniu Dairy, signed deals at the Belt and Road summit.

 These deals totaled more than $20 billion in value, according to Reuters calculations.

-Reporting by Ben Blanchard; Writing by Beijing Monitoring Desk; Editing by Joseph Radford and Alexander Smith
+Reporting by Ben Blanchard; additional reporting by Min Zhang; Writing by Se Young Lee; Editing by Joseph Radford, Alexander Smith and Clelia Oziel